-- 1. The sponsor (the party that requests certification of a product from ANSSI and that finances the evaluation service) signs a contract with a CESTI. - 2.
-The sponsor provides the product, its documentation and a Security Target (ST) to the CESTI.
+- 1. The sponsor (the party that requests certification of a product from ANSSI and that finances the evaluation service) signs a contract with an ITSEF. - 2.
+The sponsor provides an application form to ANSSI, together with a security target that defines the scope of the evaluation.
 The Security Target describes the product's security functions that should be evaluated and the product's security requirements on the environment.
 In addition, the ST describes the product's rationale, its assets and the threats from which these assets should be protected.

-If the product makes use of cryptographic measures, these should be described as well, since the CSPN has specific requirements for the used algorithms, key lengths, key management procedures, random number generators etc. - 3.
+- 3. ANSSI decides if the proposed evaluation is feasible. - 4.
+The sponsor provides the product, its documentation and the Security Target (ST) to the ITSEF.
+If the product makes use of cryptographic measures, these should be described, since the CSPN has specific requirements for the used algorithms, key lengths, key management procedures, random number generators etc. - 5.
 The evaluator - a.
-Checks the product's Security Target and other documentation - b.
-Installs the product (if needed) - c.
+Checks the product's Security Target and other documentation. - b.
+Installs the product (if needed). - c.
 Performs a high-level source code review, if source code is made available. - d.
-Performs functional testing of the product's security functions and cryptographic mechanisms.

-- e.
-Performs testing of the resistance of these functions and mechanisms against targeted attacks aimed at finding and exploiting vulnerabilities.
-This analysis takes into account the time and resources spent and the attacker's assumed knowledge and expertise. - f.
-Analyses whether the product contains known vulnerabilities, e.g. those published in public databases. - g.
+Performs functional testing of the product's security functions and cryptographic mechanisms - e.
+Analyses whether the product contains known vulnerabilities, e.g. those published in public databases - f.
+Performs penetration testing that aims to verify the resistance of these functions and mechanisms against targeted attacks aimed at finding and exploiting vulnerabilities.
+This analysis takes into account the time and resources spent and the attacker's assumed knowledge and expertise according to the CC rating process. - g.
 Analyses how easily mistakes in the configuration or use of the product may lead to vulnerabilities. - h.
 Optionally, meets with the product's developers and assesses their capabilities. - i.
-Evaluates the product's use of cryptography and random number generators, if applicable, by means of various methods such as source code analysis, comparison to reference implementations and use of stubs and drivers. - 4.
-The result of the evaluation is documented in an evaluation technical report (ETR) which is sent to the ANSSI for validation. - 5.
-ANSSI validates the ETR drafted by the CESTI, and decides whether or not to certify the product.
-It drafts the certification report (an outtake of the ETR) and the certificate.
+Evaluates the product's use of cryptography and random number generators, if applicable, by means of various methods such as source code analysis, comparison to reference implementations and use of stubs and drivers. - 6.
+The result of the evaluation is documented in an evaluation technical report (ETR) which is sent to the ANSSI for validation. - 7.
+ANSSI validates the ETR provided by the ITSEF and decides whether or not to certify the product.
+It edits the certification report (a summary of the ETR) and the certificate.
 With the sponsors' agreement, it publishes the security target and the certification report on the ANSSI website.

 The CSPN processes distinguishes a so-called Observer role.
-The observer is an actor who is concerned by the results of the evaluation.
-In general, this is a client of a user of the evaluated product.
+The observer is an actor who has an interest in the results of the evaluation.
+In general, this is a client or a user of the evaluated product.
 The observer is kept informed of the start of the evaluation and the results obtained.
 They may ask to receive the evaluation technical report.